Snergster/virl_packet/README.md

 9. You now need to generate a .pub key from your .pem file.

-  issue the CLI command `openssl rsa -in minion.pem -pubout > minion.pub`.
+  issue the CLI command `openssl rsa -in minion.pem -outform PEM -pubout -out minion.pub`.

 10. Go back to the virl_packet directory level and make copies of the following files: